 “It seems that Canadian Geese are one of the most followed bird groups in the US.
 Their overhead migrations are a sure sign of the changing of the seasons.” ~ Lisa Shea

-Nothing can lull us into thinking we have plenty of time to get ready for spring than the heater running full blast and a few snow flurries swirling around.
+Nothing can lull us into thinking we have plenty of time to get ready for spring quicker than the heater running full blast and a few snow flurries swirling around outside the window like it is today in zone 6b, Central Illinois; however I heard the Canadian Honkers flying north overhead on Sunday.
 I was idly starring out the window when what to my wandering eyes should appear?
-No!
-Not a miniature sleigh and eight tiny reindeer.
-Hundreds if not thousands of majestic Canadian Honkers flying in their classic V-shaped formation due north signaling the transition from winter to spring.
-And their haunting sound echoing across the cold, brown corn fields of Illinois.
+Not a miniature sleigh and eight tiny reindeer, but hundreds if not thousands of majestic Canadian Honkers flying in their classic V-shaped formation due north signaling the transition from winter to spring.
+Their haunting sound echoing across the cold, brown corn fields of Illinois gave me a jolt!
 Guess what can hurl me out of my winter doldrums faster than a jet propelled water slide?
 That’s right!
 Canadian honkers on their way back to what we are thinking is still the frozen tundra.
-Images of icebergs floating in Lake Michigan appeared in my mind and I think “what’s the deal with these geese?”
+Images of those American Eagles floating on little ice rafts appeared in my mind and I think “what’s the deal with these geese?”

-Listen, many folks who order roses for Independent Garden Centers (IGC) order what they feel is the ‘safe bet’ and only order traditional roses that they think will sell.
-And then they only carry a limited number of popular varieties like ‘Mr. Lincoln’, ‘Peace’, or ‘Queen Elizabeth’, and KnockOuts®.
-Lovely as they are, what if you want ‘Neil Diamond’, ‘Julia Child’, ‘Francis Meilland’ or Sunblaze® Miniature Roses?
-Will your IGC have them?
-If the person ordering roses, as they say, “doesn’t know roses” which 9 times out of ten is the case, sometimes they just go down the Weeks Roses and the Star Roses order guide and choose roses based on names they like.
+The buyers for Independent Garden Centers (IGC) often only order what they feel is the ‘safe bet’ choosing what they think will sell.
+And then they only carry a limited number of popular varieties like ‘Mr. Lincoln’, ‘Peace’, and of course KnockOuts®.
+Lovely as they are, what if you want ‘Dr. Jane Goodall’, ‘Kimberlina’ and ‘Soft Whisper’, or ‘Sugar Plum’ that I showed you last year and everyone swooned over?
+Most varieties I show you photos of you will need to order now online, because most big box stores and IGC retailers just don’t carry them.
+At most IGC’s If the person ordering roses, as they say, “doesn’t know roses” which 9 times out of ten is the case, sometimes they just go down their ordering sheets and choose roses based on names they like.
 I know this for a fact based on my investigations.
-My suggestion is that you learn who places orders for roses at your favorite Independent Garden Centers (IGC); after identifying roses you want from studying the Star Roses and Plants, and Weeks Roses online catalog or any of the catalogs below then ask them to order these roses for you.
-But you have to do this a season ahead of when you want these roses.
-If you are a Consulting Rosarian work with the ordering department of your local IGC to order roses based on the American Rose Society’s Handbook for Selecting Roses rating system.
+So to remedy this situation if you want to have ready for spring planting varieties in hand my suggestion is that you go to the search bar on this Web site and to my Instagram page and find roses you like and then order them now online.
+If you have any questions send question to this Web site and I’ll answer you immediately.
+If you are a member of the American Rose Society you can also look up the rose you want in the American Rose Society’s Handbook for Selecting Roses rating system.

-Have you been dreaming and planning from the selection of what you see in the magnificent Star Roses and Plants online catalog and the Weeks Roses Catalog or one of the catalogs listed below, then you better get used to the ease of ordering and planting a bare root rose.
+Have you been dreaming and planning from the selection of what you see in the magnificent Jackson & Perkins online catalog?
+Then you better get used to the ease of ordering and planting a bare root rose.
 Because the roses you want may only be available from the mail order suppliers.
-Here are my favorite must have catalogs for selecting the most beautiful roses today.
+Jackson & Perkins is one of my favorites because I found some hard to find varieties there like ‘Black Cherry’.
 Several of the catalog sellers of roses are offering free shipping if you order through the end of February.
-You Pinterest fans there is no better place to start pinning then the list of online catalogs I have just linked you to below.
-Let the pinning begin.
-But better yet rather than pin roses why not plant some bare root roses.
-It’s easy.

-Weeks Roses And Star Roses are wholesaler’s.
 Here’s how to enhance your rose shopping experience, you could go to the online wholesale catalogs to identify the roses you want then locate a supplier who has the rose you have identified then order it if you cannot locate it your garden center.
 You need to get a move on.
-As of the first week in April I am still receiving email offers for free shipping, etc. on orders over $100.00, etc. so you can call to see if there are special offers going on.
+As of the first week in April I was still receiving email offers for free shipping last year etc. on orders over $100.00, etc. so you can call to see if there are special offers going on.

 Planting A Bare Root Rose